Kermanshah Kermanshah Province, Iran Travel Guide

 Traffic, specifically in cities, can be chaotic and aggressive.
 Local driving styles differ significantly from Western norms, with less adherence to traffic laws.

 Road signs are mainly in Persian, a challenge.
-Finding parking can be difficult in crowded city centers.
-Designated parking lots are available for a fee.
+Finding parking may be challenging in crowded city centers.
+Assigned parking lots are available for a fee.

-Main inter-city roads are generally well-maintained.
+Main inter-city the roads are generally good-maintained.
 Rural roads vary.
 Iran has a relatively high rate of road accidents.
-Avoid night driving on rural roads.
+Avoid night driving on roads in rural areas.

 No hop-on-hop-off services.
 Part of pre-arranged package tours or private groups.